kicaj29/Kubernetes/README.md

 # ReplicaSet

 > "A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
 As such, it is often used to guarantee the availability of a specified number of identical Pods."

+For example it takes care that in situation when a one pod crashed a new instance of pod is created.

 # Services